 iOS 12 Compatible Devices: List of iOS 12-compatible Devices

 Talking about iOS 12 compatibility isn’t a tough nut.
 It’s clear that iOS 12 will also support 64 bit apps only so it’s very clear like daylight that the device support 64 bit apps will get the iOS 12 update.
 The iOS 12 compatible devices list will include all the devices that have been included in the iOS 11 compatible devices list.
 The list will thus include all Apple iPhones post the Apple iPhone 5c.
-IT will include the Apple iPhone 8 series as well as next year’s iPhone range.
+It will include the Apple iPhone 8 series as well as next year’s iPhone range.
 Besides, the iOS 12 will play host to the iPad Air as well as later iPad Air models.
 It will include all the iPad Pro models, the iPad Mini 2 and the later iPad Mini models.
 Till now, we are not sure whether the sixth-generation iPod Touch will be compatible.
 This is something that only time will tell. let’s have a look on the at a glance of iOS 12 compatible devices hereinbelow.

 iOS 12 Wishlist: What The New IOS 12 Might Come With